Fabmat1/MIDIR/README.md

 - Graphical interface for configuring reduction parameters
 - Modular design for adding support for new instruments
-- Support for cropping, bias correction, flat-fielding, and more
 - Customizable presets for recurring workflows
 - Real-time progress tracking